birdguy-cs/ctrmus/README.md

 Make sure to put `C:\devkitPro\tools\bin` on your PATH.

-To build, type `make` in the project folder.
+To build, cd into the project folder type `git submodule update --init --recursive` and then `make` to build the cia 3ds and elf files.

 ### Planned features
 * Playlist support.
 * Repeat and shuffle support.
 * Metadata support.
+* Equalizer support.

 #### Notes
 Due to limitations in [ctrulib](https://github.com/smealum/ctrulib/issues/328), only ASCII characters are displayed correctly.
 Other characters will appear garbled, but functionality is not affected.